One-on-One

 One-on-One Conversations Driver-Driver Consults

 Sometimes you just want to talk with someone who has been in the same place.
-When my addiction was at its worst, I thought treatment was admitting defeat.
-First I rationalized my drinking.
-I tried to hide it.
-I thought I could just "fix" it myself.
-I couldn't.
-Finally, I came in for a pit-stop.
+Many of us now in recovery used to think getting help was admitting defeat.
+We rationalized our drinking; tried to hide it; thought we could just "fix" it on our own.
+We couldn't.
+Finally, we came in for a pit-stop.
 And that has made all the difference.
-I am happy to share my experiences, lessons learned and observations about Alcohol Use Disorder and perspectives on treatment.
-I am not a medical professional but I have extensive personal experience to draw from and I am well-connected in the recovery community.
-Plus, there is more for all of us to learn together about this powerful disease and recovery.
+We are happy to share our experiences, lessons learned and observations about Alcohol Use Disorder and various forms of help.
+We are not medical professionals but we have extensive personal experience to draw from.
+Some things worked really well for us; other things less so.
 Let’s chat.
 We’ll both benefit.
-Please just contact me through the web site and we can arrange to have a free, strictly confidential, peer-to-peer conversation. ![]()
+Please contact us through the web site and we can arrange to have a free, strictly confidential, peer-to-peer conversation

 |

-The numbers would suggest that in any given group of 100 people, roughly 30 people exhibit unhealthy alcohol use, roughly 10 struggle with alcohol use disorder and about 90% of those who need help won’t get it – mostly due to stigma and denial.
-Group discussions can be an effective way to reach and possibly motivate the surprising number of people in any given group who have AUD but will likely not seek treatment otherwise.
+The numbers would suggest that in any given group of 100 people, roughly 30 people exhibit unhealthy alcohol use, roughly 10 struggle with Alcohol Use Disorder and about 90% of those who need help won’t get it – mostly due to stigma and denial.
+Team discussions can be an effective way to reach and possibly motivate the surprising number of people in any given group who have AUD but will likely not seek help otherwise.

 Further, these kinds of presentations / discussions can also be an effective way to raise awareness for all.
 Problems with alcohol often have profound effects on families and friends as well as individuals.
 Shifting the conversation about AUD beyond assumptions and stereotypes is a profound step forward.

-I am happy to tailor a free group discussion or presentation to your interests.
+We are happy to tailor a free team discussion or presentation to your interests.

-The numbers would suggest that in any given group of 100 people, roughly 30 people exhibit unhealthy alcohol use, roughly 10 struggle with alcohol use disorder and about 90% of those who need help won’t get it – mostly due to stigma and denial.
-Group discussions can be an effective way to reach and possibly motivate the surprising number of people in any given group who have AUD but will likely not seek treatment otherwise.
+The numbers would suggest that in any given group of 100 people, roughly 30 people exhibit unhealthy alcohol use, roughly 10 struggle with Alcohol Use Disorder and about 90% of those who need help won’t get it – mostly due to stigma and denial.
+Team discussions can be an effective way to reach and possibly motivate the surprising number of people in any given group who have AUD but will likely not seek help otherwise.

 Further, these kinds of presentations / discussions can also be an effective way to raise awareness for all.
 Problems with alcohol often have profound effects on families and friends as well as individuals.
 Shifting the conversation about AUD beyond assumptions and stereotypes is a profound step forward.

-I am happy to tailor a free group discussion or presentation to your interests.
+We are happy to tailor a free team discussion or presentation to your interests.

 Corporate / Organization Strategy